Home » Repayment » Student Loan Forgiveness » Consolidation of FFEL Federal Loans for Public Service Student Loan Forgiveness

 What loans does this apply to?

-This is an issue most commonly associated with FFEL loans, but it also applies to Federal Perkins Loans.
+This issue is most commonly associated with FFEL loans, but it also applies to Federal Perkins Loans.
 The Federal Family Education Loan Program was in existence from the mid-’60s until 2010.
-Under the FFEL program, borrowers got federally insured loans through private companies.
+Under the FFEL program, borrowers received federally-insured loans through private companies.

-If you received a Stafford Loan or a Graduate PLUS loan before 2010, you probably have an FFEL loan.
+If you received a Stafford Loan or a Graduate PLUS loan before 2010, you probably received an FFEL loan.

 What to do with FFEL Loans?

 Borrowers can include FFEL Loans (with the notable exception of Parent PLUS loans) in a federal direct consolidation.
-By consolidating, the FFEL loan becomes a Direct Loan eligible for forgiveness under the Public Service Loan Forgiveness (PSLF) program.
+By consolidating, the FFEL loan becomes a Direct Loan eligible for forgiveness under the PSLF program.

 Even though the Limited Waiver program is over, borrowers may still wish to consolidate to take advantage of the IDR Count Update.